IEEE-CS-IEM/Resume-evaluator/README.md

 - **LLM Guardrails**: Every candidate skill list runs through clean-up and classification LLMs to drop noise and bucket skills intelligently
 - **OCR Ready**: Automatically falls back to Tesseract OCR for scanned PDFs so text extraction never silently fails
 - **Keyword + LLM Scoring**: Blends objective keyword alignment with LLM readiness scores, with a deterministic fallback when the model omits one
+- **LLM-Based Role Recovery**: When the JD prompt omits a title, a secondary LLM extracts role keywords so headings are resolved without relying on static word lists
 - **Modular Architecture**: Clean separation of concerns with utility modules
 - **REST API Ready**: FastAPI service for PDF uploads and evaluation with Postman-friendly routes
 - **Environment Management**: Secure API key management with environment variables